jobdiogenes/data-science-recipes/README.md

 Cover also how to access and use MrBayes remotely without stop running process.

 ## Gists lessons
-Bilingual (English and Portuguese) series of gists lessons.
+Will be a Bilingual (Portuguese and English - later) series of gists lessons.
 All gists are publish to https://gist.github.com/jobdiogenes, and also as jupyter notebook (.ipynb)
 1. [Index](https://github.com/jobdiogenes/data-science-recipes/blob/master/gists/index.md)